 - What are the pros and cons of permanent life insurance?

-- What are the distinctions between various forms of permanent life insurance policies?
+- What are the Differences Between The Types Of permanent life insurance policies?

 - Universal life insurance

 - Guaranteed life insurance

 - What’s The Difference Between Term Life Insurance And Permanent Life Insurance?

 - Can I Cash Out A Permanent Life Insurance Policy?

 Permanent life insurance is coverage that remains in force for the policyholder’s entire life, as long as premiums are paid.
 This can make it an attractive option for those who want to be sure their loved ones will be taken care of financially in the event of their death.

 There are two main types of permanent life insurance: whole life and universal life.

 - Whole life policies are the original type of permanent life insurance, and they typically have level premiums and guaranteed death benefits.

 - Universal life policies offer more flexibility, allowing the policyholder to adjust their premium payments and death benefit amount as their needs change over time.